-[At left, we see a cost function for least-squares regression, a positive semidefinite quadratic form.
+[At left, we see a quadratic form for a positive semidefinite cost function associated with least-squares regression.
 This cost function has many minima, and the regression problem is said to be ill-posed.
-By adding a small penalty term, we obtain a positive definite quadratic form (right), with one unique minimum.
-"Regularization" implies that we are turning an ill-posed problem into a well-posed problem.]
-[That was the original motivation, but the next has become more important in machine learning ...] - Reduces overfitting by reducing variance.
+By adding a small penalty term, we obtain a positive definite quadratic form (right), which has one unique minimum.
+The term "regularization" implies that we are turning an ill-posed problem into a well-posed problem.]
+[That was the original motivation, but the next has become more important ...] - Reduces overfitting by reducing variance.
 Why?